 Various techniques for making and isolating bispecific antibody fragments directly from recombinant cell culture have also been described.
 For example, bispecific antibodies have been produced using leucine zippers.
 Kostelny et al., J. Immunol., 148(5): 1547-1553 (1992).
 The leucine zipper peptides from the Fos and Jun proteins were linked to the Fab' portions of two different antibodies by gene fusion.
 The antibody homodimers were reduced at the hinge region to form monomers and then re-oxidized to form the antibody heterodimers.
 This method can also be utilized for the production of antibody homodimers.
 The "diabody" technology described by Hollinger et al., Proc.
 Natl.
 Acad.
 Sci.
 USA, 90:6444-6448 (1993) has provided an alternative mechanism for making bispecific antibody fragments.
-The fragments comprise a heavy-chain variable domain $(V_H)$ connected to a light-chain variable domain $(V_L)$ by a linker which is too short to allow pairing between the two domains on the same chain.
-Accordingly, the $V_H$ and $V_L$ domains of one fragment are forced to pair with the complementary $V_L$ and $V_H$ domains of another fragment, thereby forming two antigen-binding sites.
-Another strategy for making bispecific antibody fragments by the use of single-chain Fv (sFv) dimers has also been reported.
+The fragments comprise a heavy-chain variable domain (VH) connected to a light-chain variable domain (V_L) by a linker which is too short to allow pairing between the two domains on the same chain.
+Accordingly, the V_H and V_L domains of one fragment are forced to pair with the complementary V_L and V_H domains of another fragment, thereby forming two antigen-binding sites.
+Another strategy for making bispecific antibody fragments by reported.
 See Gruber et al., J. Immunol., 152:5368 (1994).